How to create video landing pages that convert? Let's see!

 Once you have the video ready, you can now proceed to create the actual video page.

-There are many tools out there to create a landing page.
+There are many tools out there to create a landing page or to create small business websites.
 You can use any website builder to create this webpage, like WordPress, Google Sites, Wix, etc.

 Each of these does the job, it is building a webpage focused on conversions.